Lesson 4 - Track Your Rankings and Find High Quality Keywords

 Look at the other apps in your category and find out what keywords they are ranking for.
 This will give you keyword ideas that you can use for your app.

 From there, make sure that those keywords fit into your selection criteria.
-Remember: Relevance, Difficulty, then Traffic.
+Remember: Relevance, Traffic, then Difficulty.

 Examining how other publishers describe their app can be another good way to find relevant keywords.
-Sometimes these publishers may not even realize that they are using great keyword ideas.
+Sometimes these publishers may not even realize that they are using great keyword ideas within their app descriptions.
+Read through your competitor app descriptions on iTunes and Google Play and add more keyword ideas to your spreadsheet form these descriptions.

-Doing hashtag searches on Twitter can turn up great ideas.
+Doing hashtag searches on Twitter can turn up more keyword ideas.
 When you search for a hashtag (a keyword with the # symbol in front of it), Twitter will pull up a list of tweets that contain that hashtag.
-Skim through the search results to discover related keywords.
+Skim through the search results to discover related keywords for your app.

 For example, searching for tweets related to health turned up the word “carrageenan.”
 This is an unusual word that might be a good keyword to target.
 Even if it isn’t, it can lead you to other keyword ideas.